Ever since he was a child Sawada Tsunayoshi had had the worst luck with animals.

 There had thus been a number of inappropriate presents over the years, to the point where Tsuna had an entire corner of a spare room dedicated to a pile of things he’d never use and an expectation of adding to said pile every time a gift giving event rolled around.
 Even so, when Tsuna came downstairs early on the morning of his tenth birthday to find a suspiciously large, air-hole dotted box sitting on the floor in the living room he still found it within himself to be surprised.
 With a box like that there could only be one thing inside.

-Iemitsu himself was passed out on the couch next to said box, snoring away in nothing but his boxers and undershirt with several empty beer cans scattered around him on the floor and coffee table.
+Iemitsu himself was passed out on the couch next to said box, snoring away in nothing but his boxers and undershirt with a whole hoard of empty beer cans scattered around him on the floor and coffee table.

 First Tsuna froze, then he sighed, then he continued to tiptoe towards the kitchen for the glass of water he’d come down for.